BawdyAnarchist/quBSD/Future_Development.md

 There's probably a good case to be made to externalize the fstab from the jails entirely, probably to the top level /zusr/$jail level itself

-There's also another good case to be made for a minimal /etc/jail.conf file, and using jail.conf.d/$jail, an individual file for each jail.
 In fact, maybe I shouldnt touch their jail.conf at all.

 When back on normal setup, fix the i3gen.conf to match QubesTricks